omtp-games/Arthian-Map/README.md

 A large frontier extends to the East from the settled realms of **Greater Arthia**; **Kargonia** is located centrally in this frontier zone.

 There are three metropli other than the capitol in the empire, **Kargonia** in the northeast frontier, (a yet to be named and located city), and the **Nyissan** port of **Ischia** to the west across **the Bore**.
 There is a large frontier city, though not quite a metropolis, named **Manteflaro** located on the southeastern shore at the mouth of the river **Nespo**.

+Another kingdom of note with it's own ongoing Campaign is the **Tsardom of Mevozy**.
+It is predominately good-aligned and of Slavic origins.
+(I'll let the GMs of that campaign add comments here once they notice this addition)

+TODO: Add a list and blurb for each kingdom on this world to this document so it isn't Arthia-centric.